adam-zhu/modular-react-starter-kit/README.md

 - dispatch redux actions
 - render

-The factory function for creating a module is
+The function for creating a module is

 ```
 export const DynamicModule = ({